In the Presence of

 Sustainability Forum Middle East is a regional platform for promoting understanding and driving climate action on the part of the private sector, whose embracing of sustainability and decarbonisation is critical to the meeting of net-zero ambitions of the MENA countries.
 It consists of an annual Forum and a series of high-level roundtables held across the region throughout the year that delve into critical subjects in the drive towards decarbonisation of the MENA economies.

-Now in its second edition, this year’s Forum will focus on highlighting solutions for accelerating regional decarbonisation through the facilitation of dialogue and cooperation and hands on learning.
+Now in its third edition, this year’s Forum will focus on highlighting solutions for accelerating regional decarbonisation through the facilitation of dialogue and cooperation and hands on learning.

-The Forum will once again feature a number of keynote addresses from leading climate and sustainability experts and panels made up of government and business leaders..
-Together, they will examine national and regional net-zero commitments r and the pathways to in achieving them.
+The Forum will once again feature a number of keynote addresses from leading climate and sustainability experts and panels made up of government and business leaders.
+Together, they will examine national and regional net-zero commitments and the pathways to in achieving them.

 The Forum takes a holistic approach to highlighting the urgent need for business leaders not simply to announce net-zero and sustainability strategies but to take concrete steps to accelerate their implementation.